golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 Clone [Yagna](https://github.com/golemfactory/yagna) git repository from GitHub.
 Most interesting parts are located in `core/payment-driver` directory.
-Here's what can be find there:
+Here's what can be found there:

 - `core/payment-driver/base` - base driver components which defines database schema and operations, registers to GSB events, helps with creation of background jobs and some utility code.
 - `core/payment-driver/zksync` - provides a reference driver implementation of [Zk-Sync](https://zksync.io) L2 network.